 to gather it from the ground.
 In other words, they had to participate in their

 own blessings.
 This was God’s way of testing their obedience.

-to work on the Sabbath.
+the Sabbath.
 When they didn’t follow God’s instructions, they found maggots in the manna.

 No Need for More Manna

 The manna ceased after the people entered the promised land.
 There was no need for more manna because the Israelites were no longer traveling in the wilderness.
-They were in the promised land where they could plant their own food and raise their own crops.
+They were in the promised land where they could plant their own gardens and raise their own crops.
 They were self-sufficient now.